A general Banach-Stone type theorem and applications: Introduction

+As supports of functions are central to the result above, and we wish also to look at a theory involving non-scalar maps, we will need to extend the notion of support, which is the first problem tackled in Section \ref{sectiondisjointness}.

 This article is organized as follows: In the \hyperref[sectiondisjointness]{first section} we introduce all necessary terminology and prove our main recovery theorem (Theorem \ref{maintheorem}).
+In Section \ref{sectionbasicmaps}, we study an important class of maps, called ``basic'', between spaces of functions, and which will appear in most applications.
+These are the maps which are ``classifiable'' in a certain manner.

+Due to the level of generality we seek, the first two sections are rather abstract, so the reader is invited to read Definition \ref{definitionsigma} in order to get familiarized with the notation, read the main Theorem \ref{maintheorem}, and proceed directly to the applications in Section \ref{sectionconsequences}, referring back to previous parts of this article as necessary (or desired).

-In the \hyperref[sectiondisjointness]{second section}, we study an important class of maps, called ``basic'', between spaces of functions, and which will appear in most applications.
-In the \hyperref[sectionconsequences]{third section} we obtain classifications of isomorphisms for different algebraic structures on spaces of continuous functions, including the ones mentioned above.
-The new applications consist of a classification of linear isomorphisms which are isometric with respect to $L^1$-norms (Theorem \ref{theoremdisjointnessl1}), classifications of classes of isomorphisms of algebras associated to groupoids (Theorems \ref{theoremmeasuredgroupoidconvolutionalgebra}, \ref{theoremrenault} and \ref{theoremsteinbergalgebras}), and a classification of (uniform-norm) isometric isomorphisms between groups of circle-valued functions.
+In Section \ref{sectionconsequences} we obtain classifications of isomorphisms for different algebraic structures on spaces of continuous functions, including the ones mentioned at the beginning of this introduction.
+The new applications consist of a classification of linear isomorphisms which are isometric with respect to $L^1$-norms (Theorem \ref{theoremdisjointnessl1}), classifications of classes of isomorphisms of algebras associated to groupoids (Theorems \ref{theoremmeasuredgroupoidconvolutionalgebra}, \ref{theoremrenault} and \ref{theoremsteinbergalgebras}), and a classification of (uniform-metric) isometric isomorphisms between groups of circle-valued functions.

-\section{Disjointness and $\perpp$-isomorphisms}
+\section{Disjointness and \texorpdfstring{$\perpp$}{⊥⊥}-isomorphisms}

-Throughout this section, $X$ will denote a locally compact Hausdorff space, $H$ will denote a Hausdorff space, and $\theta:X\to H$ is a fixed continuous function.
+Throughout this section, $X$ will always denote a locally compact and Hausdorff space, $H$ will denote a Hausdorff space, and $\theta\colon X\to H$ is a fixed continuous function.
 We denote by $C(X,H)$ the set of continuous functions from $X$ to $H$.
-For two functions $f,g:X\to H$, we denote
+For two functions $f,g\colon X\to H$, we denote